turtlecoin/funky-turtle-pool/README.md

 # What is funkypenguin/cryptonote-nodejs-pool ?

+This is a nodejs-based mining pool package for cryptonote coins, forked from https://github.com/dvandal/cryptonote-nodejs-pool

 # Why should I use this?

+You want to run a Turtlecoin pool, for one thing.
+This repo includes support for turtlecoin oddities, like RPC password on wallet, and the new turtlcoin-lite algorithm.

 # How do I use this?

 # CHANGELOG

+* 20 Jan 2018 - Updated for CN-Turtlecoin-lite
 ---

 # Upstream README